 Got a couch potato cat?
-If your cat lives indoors, it’s unlikely you’ll fail to respond in the affirmative.
+If your cat lives indoors, it’s likely a yes.
 After all, indoor cats spend most of their days lazing about, hunting sofa, pillow, and windowsill, alike, in an apparent attempt to conquer the day one sunspot at a time.

 But the need for increased activity isn’t just about the perils of excess poundage and all its health-related risks.
 It’s also to do with our cats’ daily degree of general engagement with the world.
 Because whether you like to admit it or not (and many of us don’t), our felines’ ultimate happiness absolutely depends on a term veterinarians and animal behaviorists call “enrichment.”